-The aim of the present study is to develop a high-level cloud detection method using the SWIR band of TANSO-FTS and to validate the detected high-level clouds against CALIPSO/CALIOP data (c.f.
-Winker et al., 2007).
+20 The aim of the present study is to develop a different method from the current water vapor saturated method using the typical spectral shape of the water vapor absorption band (Band 3) of TANSO-FTS constructed by the cluster analysis and to validate the detected clouds against the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO)/Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP) data.
 Section 2 describes the methodology of the high-level cloud detection method, Section 3 shows the results of the comparison study with CALIOP, and Section 4 summarizes the results and gives our conclusions.

-5 2 Data and Methodology
+Data and Methodology